uga-libraries/hub-monitoring/README.md

 There are unit tests for each function and for the script overall.
 The tests use files stored in the repo (test_data) as input.
-The reports generated with these files are stored in [documents](documents) to serve as examples.
+The reports generated with these files are stored in [documentation](documentation) to serve as examples.

 ## Workflow